Great generals are scarce; there are few Morgans.

 Morgan decided to allow Tarleton catch him and picked his site carefully.
 He chose a grazing ground called Cowpens because of its gradual slope uphill with the Broad River on his left flank and woods on the right, creating an open and relatively narrow killing field that fit nicely into his battle plans.
 He gradually pulled back from Tarleton, and arrived at Cowpens the night before.
 While Morgan’s men encamped on the battleground and had a full night’s sleep and full belly of food, Tarleton drove his troops forward throughout the night, arriving footsore, exhausted, and hungry.
 The morning of the battle, Morgan positioned his men then had them sit down and rest while they calmly waited for the enemy to come up.

 The night before the battle, Morgan had personally visited each campfire, encouraging the men and showing his back and telling them the story of his 499 lashes, and that King Georgie owed him one more, but that it would never be collected as they would give Tarleton’s Legion their own good whipping.
 He also enacted his plan of pure genius, one that General Greene would borrow from at the Battle Guilford Court House.
 He told the militia that he would put them up front.
 That they were to give the enemy two good volleys then get the hell out of the way.
-Run like the devil, but when they pasted the ranks of Continental light infantry, posted 150 yards behind which included the remnants of Delaware and Maryland troops, every one battle hardened and the best American had under arms, to pull up behind and reform.
+Run like the devil, but when they passed the ranks of Continental light infantry, posted 150 yards behind which included the remnants of Delaware and Maryland troops, every one battle hardened and the best American had under arms, they were to pull up behind and reform.

 Out front of the militia, commanded by Colonel Andrew Pickens, Morgan placed his rifle from North Carolina and Georgia.
 The ground pitched down from the Americans forcing the British to slog up the long slope.
 It was also open for several hundred yards, offering the riflemen a clean shot from a few hundred yards out.
 Because rifles took longer to reload, they cleared out when the enemy came in range of the militia’s muskets.
 The militia, commanded by Colonels Cunningham and McDowell, easily got off their two volleys before, as ordered, they turned tail and sprinted up the hill.
 Formed as they were, Tarleton’s men would not be able to see the regular troops assembled in ranks behind the militia, commanded by Morgan and Howard, until they were well upon them.
 And behind the regular troops, hidden from the enemy, were Washington’s cavalry, ready to swoop down once the regulars were fully engaged.
 So too, once the regular troops opened up on the advancing British, the militia were to advance on the British flank and open up with.
 To reassure the nervous troops, Morgan drew up his forces before a wide swath of woods to his rear so that if disaster struck, the men could quickly take to the forest and disappear in the foliage.

-Tarleton’s troops were drawn up in two lines: the first was flanked by two company of horse dragoons with portions of light infantry and partician legions up front, the second line consisted of cavalry and regular reserves.
+Tarleton’s troops were drawn up in two lines: the first was flanked by two company of horse dragoons with portions of light infantry and patrician legions up front, the second line consisted of cavalry and regular reserves.
 Therefore, Tarleton put most of his men and his most experienced on the first line of attack, expecting to drive the Americans from the field on the first opening volley’s and charge.
 Tarleton must have been overjoyed to see Morgan had placed his militia out front and ordered his hardened veterans to advance.
-The riflemen opened up at over two hundred yards and began to pick off British redcoats.
-Once the British began to approach the range of muskets, so too did the rest of Pickens militia join in.
-After the second volley, the militia broke.
-Tarleton saw this as the beginning of a rout similar to what had happened at Camden last August, when the militia fled the field, leaving the regular troops vastly outnumbered.
-He quickly ordered a bayonet attack.

 As the militia approached the regulars, they veered off to either side, allowing the regulars a clean shot.
 The ranks of regulars opened up a devastating volley on the disorganized British, caught in the midst of their charge.
 But these were among the best in the British army, and the redcoats surged forward, confident they could break up the smaller number of Continental troops and allow the mounted dragoons to finish them off.
 The American regulars, as planned, began to step back in a gradual retreat, but continued to reload and fire into the approaching British.
 This gave the militia time to regroup.
 Suddenly, the militia, who Tarleton thought had cleared the field, swept forward in a great semicircle around the Howard’s Continental troop’s right and attacked the British left flank.
 Simultaneously, Lt.
 Colonel Washington’s mounted troops drove down hard from Howard’s left and charged upon the enemy’s right flank.
 At the same time, the Continentals loosened another volley and at then screaming loud enough to drive the devil out of hell, charged forward as one, leveling their deadly seventeen-inch bayonets.
 The result was overwhelming and catastrophic for the British.
 Terribly entrapped, with shot pouring in from the flanks and facing a crushing bayonet charge – shocked and disheartened, most of the British threw down their arms and surrendered, while the remainder were scattered in flight and run down by Washington’s cavalry; a just revenge as Tarleton’s dragoons had driven down fleeing rebels at Camden.